-Every company is prone to disaster and needs contingency planning to ensure business continuity and recovery following any event that can disrupt operations.
+Every company is prone to disaster and needs contingency planning to ensure business continuation and recovery following any event that can disrupt operations.
 Read on to learn why you should have a business continuity plan for your company.

 What Does Business Contingency Planning Involve?

 Contingency is all about developing responses in anticipation to various situations that are likely to impact your business.
-Although a lot of negative events probably come to one’s mind when we talk about situations, but taking into consideration disaster preparedness and disaster recovery is what should be at the focal point of the planning process.
+Although a lot of negative events probably come to one’s mind when we talk about situations, but taking into consideration disaster preparedness and business recovery is what should be at the focal point of the planning process.
 This should be considered when writing your business plan.
 If one is prepared for the disasters then he could sleep in peace.
 You must consider the following when writing contingency plans:

 1. The Reason for Disaster Recovery Planning (drp)

 Business has the possibility to face situations that can adversely impacts the operations.
 If the response is poor at the time of the event, it might have dramatic effect on the overall future of the business.
 These situations can lead to loss of customers, loss of employees, loss of data, and even loss of the business itself.
 A proper business continuity plan is therefore a must for all your business processes.

 2. Events that the Contingency Plan should Include

-- Natural Disasters – fires, hurricanes, and earthquakes.
+- Natural Disaster – fires, hurricanes, and earthquakes.